aireuhl/ed/coursework.md

 - COMM 375 Teaching Apprentice Practicum for COMM 10: Introduction to Communication

 ## WINTER 2018
-- IS 270 Systems and Infrastructure with Prof. Miriam Posner
+- IS 270 Systems and Infrastructures with Prof. Miriam Posner
 - IS 272 Human-Computer Interaction with Prof. Leah Lievrouw
 - IS 480 Intro to Media Archiving and Preservation with Snowden Becker
 - COMM 375 Teaching Apprentice Practicum for COMM 10: Introduction to Communication